11 min

 As I mentioned, I've always liked humor and jokes.
 In the past, jokes were told so much that a group of people would get together and tell jokes and I had a lot of fun.
 We had parties where we would tell these jokes for hours and someone would always come up with something new and we would argue about who could tell it better.
 They were classic jokes - blondes, police officers, animals, sexual jokes, black humor, etc.

 I really liked it when someone laughed at my joke.
 I knew that stand-up existed in America, but I didn't know that it worked here on the scale it did.
-There were already Silné reči and Temné kecy and I knew that aha, those are some Slovak comedians and then I figured out that I could sign up there.
-It got me excited, and my wife also got me to try it.
-I wrote to Jan Gordulič on Open mike, which is basically a break in a normal stand-up performance, when unknown comedians can try it.
+There were already Silné reči and Temné kecy and I knew that aha, these are some Slovak comedians and then I figured out that I could apply there.
+It got me going, and my wife got me going too, so I wrote to Jan Gordulič on Open mike, which is basically a kind of break in a normal stand-up performance, when unknown comedians can try it out.
 So I tried it and the first two and a half minutes were silent.
-In the end, I got three rounds of applause with laughter and that gave me such a kick that I got off the stage and gave Jan a tongue-lashing, haha.
+In the end I got three rounds of applause with laughter and that got me so excited that I got off the stage and gave Jan a tongue-lashing, haha.
 And now I'm a comedy nerd.

 What fuck-up stuck in your memory?

-There are so many of those fuck-ups that I can't even remember them anymore and I'm pushing them away.
+There are so many of those fuck-ups that I can't even remember them anymore and I'm pushing it away.
 But what is a fuck-up?
-In our country, it's when people don't laugh, you have a bad performance and it doesn't turn out well.
-Everyone has their own story about how someone got offended, shouted or how the aunts stood up and left.
+In our country, it's when people don't laugh, you have a bad performance and it doesn't go well.
+Everyone has their own story about how someone got offended, shouted or how the ladies stood up and left.

-But I've messed up a few performances, especially one for a cosmetics company.
-It was my fault because I didn't read the email that said who it was for.
-I told a Covid joke about pensioners and didn't know that they were healthcare workers who work with pensioners and put them together.
-So half the performance was great, fantastic, and after that joke, I had zero energy, even.
+But I've ruined a few performances, especially one for a cosmetics company.
+It was my fault because I didn't read the email to see who it was for.
+I told a Covid joke about pensioners and I didn't know that they were healthcare workers who work with those pensioners and put them together.
+So half of the performance was great, fantastic, and after that joke, there was zero energy, even.

-And when you read the email that said who you're going to perform for, how do you choose your topics?
+And when you read the email that you're going to perform for, how do you choose topics?

 When I know that I have a performance at Beánia for students, I know that I can go there with material about the cannibal Jeffrey Dahmer, who inspired me to eat better, you know.
-When I go to a company for architects who are in the age group of 40 and above, I know that I won't go there with this material, but I will go with material about my daughter, my wife, about what an idiot I am because I studied at the Faculty of Film and Television and I make fun of myself more or less.
-I adapt it in this style.
+When I go to a company for architects who are in the age group of 40 and older, I know that I won't go there with this material, but I will go with material about my daughter, my wife, about what an idiot I am, because I studied at the Faculty of Fine Arts and I make fun of myself more or less.
+I adapt it to that style.

 You have a successful series of videos on YouTube called Roasted, where you roast horror movies.
 Have you always liked horror movies or where did you get your inspiration?

 The inspiration came long before I started doing it.
-Basically, I've been drawn to horror movies since I was a kid, because when I was little, it was forbidden.
+I've basically been drawn to horror movies since I was a kid, because when I was little, it was forbidden.
 I still remember my mom catching me and my cousin watching Alien 4.
-Then, when I was about 12-13, I could watch some scarier or more mysterious movie myself.
-The first horror movie that really hit me was The Circle, I was so*ssed.
+Then, when I was about 12-13, I was able to watch some scarier or more mysterious movie myself.
+The first horror movie that really affected me was The Circle, I was hooked.

-When I found out that horror movies have meaning, I started watching analyses of them.
-I watched a guy who still makes videos on YouTube, his name is FoundFlix, and he analyzes every scene and tells you the hidden meanings.
+When I found out that horror movies have a meaning, I started watching analyses of them.
+I watched a guy who has been making videos on YouTube for a while now, called FoundFlix, and he breaks down every scene and tells you the hidden meanings.
 I found it incredibly interesting, but since horror movies are often stupid, don't make sense, and have logical holes, he asked me for a joke.
 So I thought I could write and do that, also in a minimalist way.

 People often ask you when the next Roasted will be.
 Why don't you release it so often anymore?

-It takes a really long time, I'm an extreme pedant and I can play with one sentence for two hours, which I might even throw out when I edit it.
-But when the Covid situation started to ease, then shows, companies, I don't know what else came up and I was just stressed out, so I stopped it, took a break and when it comes, it comes.
+It takes a really long time, I'm an extreme pedant and I can play with one sentence for two hours, which I might even throw out when editing.
+But when the Covid situation started to ease, performances, corporate events, I don't know what else, and I was just stressed out, so I stopped it, took a break, and when it comes, it comes.

-When I go to watch a specific film on Roasted, for example Scream, we also sit down with Saška, because she is super funny and she comes up with many of the jokes.
-We watch a film that is an hour and a half long for three hours, because we pause it, write it down, and laugh.
+When I go to watch a specific film on Roasted, for example Scream, we sit down with Saška, because she's super funny and she comes up with a lot of the jokes.
+We watch a film that's an hour and a half long, for three hours, because we stop it, write it down, and laugh.
 So yes, I take notes when I go to make a new episode, but when I just go to watch a movie, I don't, I want to enjoy it.

 What do you enjoy most about it?

-Writing a script is fulfilling and fun for me, and it's different from stand-up.
-Writing a stand-up script is so much freer, you tell stories from your life, but with the roast you have a template, the film, but you have to think about what to say where and play with it.
+Writing a script is fulfilling and fun for me and it's different from stand-up.
+Writing a script for stand-up is so much freer, you tell stories from your life, but with a roast you have a template, the movie, but you have to think about what to say where and play with it.

 Will there be another Roasted?